How to Start a Conversation (+ Non-awkward Examples)

 - How to start a conversation

-- How to start a conversation with someone you’re attracted to
+- Starting to talk to someone you’re attracted to

 Here are several examples of good conversation starters for different social settings: